shardulsrivastava/python-diagnostics/README.md

 ```

-This will generate a two endpoints :
+This will generate two endpoints :
  1. `/diagnostics` as

   ![alt text](diagnostics-endpoint.png "Diagnostics Endpoint")